lubeda/EspHoMaTriXv2/README.md

 ## Special thanks to all sponsors

-As of the 6/1/2024 there were only five of them. 😿
+As of the 6/1/2024 there were only six of them. 😿